martezr/vauth/README.md

 ### Binary Installation

-The following
+The vAuth platform can be deployed using the vAuth binary on linux systems.

-1. Download the vAuth binary from Github
+1. Download the vAuth binary from the latest Github release

 2. Make the vAuth binary executable